COVID-19: Guidance and updates

 Temporary service changes

-If your service is not listed above it means that the service is running and you should continue to attend your appointments as normal.
+If your service is not listed here it means that the service is running and you should continue to attend your appointments as normal.
 Some appointments, where possible, are now via video or telephone calls instead of face-to-face, but the service will be in contact with you ahead of your appointment if that's the case.

-Open visiting is currently suspended.
 We have a duty to ensure adherence to Government restrictions in order to protect our patients, staff and the wider public.
 However, we acknowledge that there are some patients for whom the lack of visiting may have a significant impact upon their mental wellbeing.

 In circumstances where visiting is assessed as being essential the ward will arrange this whilst also taking care to protect our patients, visitors and staff.